On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Two methods for determining conjugacy classes

 \begin{example} Let $H=2\cdot M_{12}$ and $p=5$.
 Examining \cite[Table 6.148]{litterickmemoir}, we see there is a possible embedding of $H$ into $\mbG$ with composition factors on $M(E_7)$ and $L(E_7)$ given by $32,12^2$ and $78,55_3$ respectively (the character $55_3$ is the one of the three with Brauer character value $7$ for a non-central involution).
 This is labelled `\textbf{P}' in that table, and would be Lie primitive if it exists.

-The module $12$ has no self-extensions, but there is an extension between $12$ and $32$, yielding a self-dual module $12/32/12$.
-The actions of $u\in H$ of order $5$ on $32\oplus 12^{\oplus 2}$ and $12/32/12$ are $5^{10},1^6$ and $5^{10},3^2$.
+The module $12$ has no self-extensions, but there is an extension between $12$ and $32$, allowing us to construct a self-dual module $12/32/12$.
+The actions of $u\in H$ of order $5$ on $32\oplus 12^{\oplus 2}$ and $12/32/12$ have Jordan blocks $5^{10},1^6$ and $5^{10},3^2$.
 Both of these actions are allowable according to \cite[Table 7]{lawther1995}, they of course correspond to different unipotent classes.
 The action on $L(E_7)$ is clearly fixed though as $78\oplus 55$, and $u$ acts on this module with Jordan blocks $5^{26},3$.
 Consulting \cite[Tables 7 and 8]{lawther1995}, we see that $u$ belongs to class $A_4+A_2$ and $H$ must act uniserially on $M(E_7)$.
 A computer check confirms that the module $12/32/12$ has a unique symplectic form up to scalar multiplication, and so we are in a good position to apply the subalgebra method.
 Write $M$ and $L$ for the $kH$-modules $12/32/12$ and $55_3\oplus 78$ respectively.

 We first determine the normalizer of $H$ in $\Sp_{56}(k)$.
 In this case it is quite easy to check that $H$ is centralized by a $1$-dimensional unipotent subgroup $\mb X$ (and the centre of $\Sp_{56}(k)$).
 In addition, $H$ is normalized by an element of order $2$ acting as an outer automorphism on $H$.
-This will either swap two copies of $L(E_7)$ inside $S^2(M)$ or stabilize one, and this corresponds to $H$ and $H.2$ embedding in $\mbG$ respectively.
+This will either swap two copies of $L(E_7)$ inside $S^2(M)$ or stabilize one, and this corresponds to $H.2$ not embedding in $\mbG$ and embedding in $\mbG$ respectively.

 We now consider $S=S^2(M)$.
 The space $\Hom_{kH}(55_3,S)$ is $4$-dimensional, and the space $\Hom_{kH}(78,S)$ is $2$-dimensional.
 This means that $U$, the sum of the images of all maps from $L$ to $S$, has dimension $55\cdot 4+78\cdot 2=376$, whereas $S$ has dimension $1596$.
 We can illustrate a number of our techniques here.
 First, $\mb X$ acts on the set of $78$-dimensional $kH$-submodules of $U$; there is a regular orbit, with representative $W_1$, and a fixed point, with representative $W_2$.
 Let $L_i$ denote the subalgebra generated by $W_i$.
 It turns out that both $L_i$ are isomorphic to $L$ as $kH$-modules; the subalgebra $W_1$ is of type $\mathfrak e_7$, but the second is a nilpotent Lie algebra with a $55$-dimensional abelian ideal.